Kontopouli

 Kontopouli (Κοντοπούλι) is a village and a community in the municipal unit of Moudros in the northeastern part of the island of Lemnos, Greece.
-In 2011 its population was 623 for the village and 634 for the community, which includes the small villages Agios Alexandros and Agios Theodoros.
-Its total area is 37.04 km².
+The community includes the small villages Agios Alexandros and Agios Theodoros.
+Its total area is 37.04 km2.
 Kontopouli is 1 km northwest of Kalliopi, 3 km east of Repanidi and 8 km northeast of Moudros.

 There are several small farming settlements around Kontopouli.
 Most of them are presently uninhabited, but some date back to the Byzantine era.
 The most important of these is Agios Alexandros.
 Other villages are Dimosia, Agios Georgios Amniou (near the Alyki lake), Neftina (on the bay in the northwest where the Turkish manor of Haji Pasha was located), Agios Theodoros (also Saravari) and Geranos (also Ageranou).

 Population

 The name

 The village owes its name to the Byzantine landowner Kontopoulos who donated part of the area to the Great Lavra monastery on Mount Athos, according to the historian Komninos Pyromaglou.
 It was referred to in 19th century local records as Kondopoul, a name still used by locals.
 It became a commune in 1918 and changed its name to Kontopoulion.